Guccifer123/raspberry-pi-setting-up/en/step_4.md

 Lets get everything connected

---- task ---

-Check whether your Raspberry Pi already has an SD card in the slot at the underside, and if not, insert an SD card with Raspbian installed (via NOOBS).
-Lots of SD cards will come inside a larger adapter, and you can slide the card out of this using the lip at the bottom.
++ Check whether your Raspberry Pi already has an SD card in the slot at the underside, and if not, insert an SD card with Raspbian installed (via NOOBS).

+_Lots of SD cards will come inside a larger adapter, and you can slide the card out of this using the lip at the bottom._

 ![screenshot](images/pi-sd.png)

---- /task ---

---- task ---

-Find the USB connector for your mouse, and connect the mouse to one of the USB port on the Raspberry Pi (it doesn't matter which one).
++ Find the USB connector for your mouse, and connect the mouse to one of the USB port on the Raspberry Pi (it doesn't matter which one).

 ![screenshot](images/pi-mouse.png)

-Connect the keyboard in the same way.
++ Connect the keyboard in the same way.

 ![screenshot](images/pi-keyboard.png)

---- /task ---

---- task ---

-Look at the HDMI port on the Raspberry Pi — notice that it has a large flat side on top.
++ Look at the HDMI port on the Raspberry Pi — notice that it has a large flat side on top.

 ![screenshot](images/pi-hdmi.png)

-Make sure your monitor is plugged into a wall socket and turned on.
+_Make sure your monitor is plugged into a wall socket and turned on._

-Connect the monitor cable to the Pi's HDMI port — use an adapter if necessary.
++ Connect the monitor cable to the Pi's HDMI port — use an adapter if necessary.

-Nothing will display yet.
+_Nothing will display yet._

---- /task ---

---- task ---

-Connect headphones or speakers to the audio jack if you have them.
++ Connect headphones or speakers to the audio jack if you have them.

---- /task ---

---- task ---

-Use an ethernet cable to connect the ethernet port on the Raspberry Pi to an ethernet socket on the wall or on your internet router.
-(You don't need to do this if you'll be using wireless LAN or if you don't want to connect to the internet.)
++ Use an ethernet cable to connect the ethernet port on the Raspberry Pi to an ethernet socket on the wall or on your internet router.

---- /task ---
+_You don't need to do this if you'll be using wireless LAN or if you don't want to connect to the internet._